 Contrast-Enhanced Voiding Urosonography (ceVUS) at UVA

-The University of Virginia Children’s Hospital is one of a small number in the country that performs ceVUS procedures to diagnose VUR.
+UVA Children’s is one of just a small number of children’s hospitals in the country that performs ceVUS procedures to diagnose VUR.
 We’re proud to offer this safer and more comforting screening option.
-If you think your child has frequent UTIs, talk to your care provider about screening your child at UVA Children’s Hospital.
+If you think your child has frequent UTIs, talk to your care provider about screening your child at UVA Children’s.

 Infographic Text – Voiding Cystourethrography (VCUG): Disadvantages